 Girdling or Cutting: Size: Any infestation size of tree: - Girdling: Diameter of 5 cm DBH or larger (up to 30 cm DBH). - Cutting: All age classes, and older trees > 30 cm DBH.
 Goal: Follow-up treatment to girdling or cutting.
 Particularly the removal of medium to large seed-bearing trees.
 Timing (season): Girdling/cutting any time of year.
 Chemical treatment may be less effective in spring when the sap is vigorously flowing upwards.
 Herbicides applied at this time will provide limited control and treatment will need to include multiple applications.
 Avoid removal when migratory birds are nesting to reduce the risk of harm to migratory birds (generally March - August but confirm timing in your area).
 Treatment Frequency: Usually only once, follow-up as needed.
-Best Practices: Note: Always refer to the specific directions listed on the pesticide label for the product you will be using.
-Visit the Pest Management Regulatory Agency's product label search site at http://pr-p.hc-sc.gc.ca/ls-re/index-eng.php When girdling, herbicides are used to prevent coppice growth from the stump, which usually occurs in younger trees.
+Best Practices: See Manual control section for instructions on girdling or cutting.
+Note: Always refer to the specific directions listed on the pesticide label for the product you will be using.
+Visit the Pest Management Regulatory Agency's product label search site at http://pr.ph.c-sc.gc.ca/ls-re/index-eng.php When girdling, herbicides are used to prevent coppice growth from the stump, which usually occurs in younger trees.
 In older trees it is common for girdled trees to not coppice at all (and will not require follow up herbicide treatment).
 For young trees, apply to the whole cut stump surface, enough to cover the surface but not to the point of runoff.
 For larger trees, apply the herbicide to at least the cambium layer of the stump.
-For triclopyr products: Use a triclopyr-based herbicide (e.g., Garlon XRT), and dilute the product (with bark, mineral, or vegetable oil such as canola oil) to a 20-30% solution (based on a product containing a concentration of 755 g/L triclopyr) or purchase a premixed solution (e.g., Garlon RTU premixed at 22%) to the cut or girdled area using a backpack or canister sprayer with a wand, thus ensuring a greater separation of the applicator from the product being applied.
-An advantage of triclopyr products is that the cut does not have to be fresh allowing for flexibility in herbicide application, and herbicide can be applied even in freezing conditions, as long as it is above -10°C. For glyphosate products: Apply a 100% concentration of glyphosate (based on a product containing a concentration of 540 g/L glyphosate, such as RoundUp Weathermax) to the fresh cut or girdled area using a backpack or canister sprayer with a wand, thus ensuring a greater separation of the applicator from the product being applied.
-This should be done immediately after cutting, within 5 minutes of girdling or cutting the tree, before the plant seals the cut area off.
+For triclopyr products: Use a triclopyr-based herbicide and dilute the product (with bark, mineral, or vegetable oil such as canola oil) or purchase a premixed solution to the cut or girdled area using a backpack or canister sprayer with a wand, thus ensuring a greater separation of the applicator from the product being applied.
+An advantage of triclopyr products is that the cut does not have to be fresh allowing for flexibility in herbicide application, and herbicide can be applied even in freezing conditions, as long as it is above -10°C. For glyphosate products: Apply glyphosate to the fresh cut or girdled area using a backpack or cutting the tree, before the plant seals the cut area off.
 Glyphosate should not be applied below 10°C. Post treatment: Dying trees that have been girdled do not make viable seed.
-If in a steep ravine or natural area where it will not become a hazard tree, girdled trees can
+If in a steep ravine or natural area where it will not become a hazard tree, girdled trees can be left to stand and fall harmlessly.
+Dead trees will become wildlife habitat and eventually rot on site, adding to soil.
+If the tree poses a hazard and/or it is decided to cut, the material can be left to rot on site where it has dropped, or alternatively logs can be chipped and used as mulch if overwhelmed with other invasive species.